Search

 To use this module in your Terraform configuration, you'll need to provide values for the required variables.

-Example - Virtual Network with Subnets
+Example - Basic Virtual Network with Subnets

 module "avm-res-network-virtualnetwork" {